lueschem/lueschem.github.io/_posts/2018-12-14-Real-Time-Linux-on-the-Raspberry-Pi.md

 you can operate a fieldbus with update cycles of up to 5kHz.
-- Thanks to the CPU power of the Linux box and its real-time behavior you can centrally control complex multi axis machines with relatively dumb field bus controller nodes.
+- Thanks to the CPU power of the Linux box and its real-time behavior you can centrally control complex multi axis machines with relatively dumb fieldbus controller nodes.
-- Many processing tasks can be moved from the field bus node to the Linux box.
+- Many processing tasks can be moved from the fieldbus node to the Linux box.

 However, I strongly recommend to keep the real-time application slim as you can easily run into troubles when trying to squeeze everything into one process with real-time priorities.